paritytech/polkadot-cloud/README.md

 ### UI themes and components for Polkadot dashboards.

-Components are viewable on a Next server and exportable via a minimised Rollup build.
+Components are viewable on a Vite server and exportable via a minimised Rollup build.

 - [x] Zero dependency React components.
 - [x] Formalised props with interface support.